 We believe that the vote on the remuneration report and the two strikes rule should be supplemented with a binding vote on pay policy every three years.
-We recognise the importance of the board retaining discretion (and the accompanying accountability) to formulate a pay policy that is appropriate to their company.
-Nonetheless a company's pay policy should describe certain components so that investors have appropriate information to form a view on how the policy might work in practice, and potential outcomes.
-The current vote on remuneration outcomes remains important to provide feedback to a company's board on how the pay policy is implemented and we would continue undertaking a careful review to assess implementation and outcomes.
+We recognise the importance of the board retaining discretion (and the accompanying accountability) to formulate a pay policy appropriate to their company.
+Nonetheless, a company's pay policy should describe its components so that investors have appropriate information to assess how the policy might work in practice, and potential outcomes.
+The current vote on remuneration outcomes remains important to provide feedback to a company's board on how the pay policy is implemented.
+We will continue to undertake a careful review to assess implementation and outcomes of remuneration structures in determining voting recommendations.

-3.1 Executive remuneration
+2.1 Executive remuneration